Create a

 7. Integrate COE design and delivery or implementation efforts

-McKinsey suggests integrating HR capabilities driven by a focus on the employee experience (EX).
+McKinsey suggests integrating HR capabilities focused on the employee experience (EX).
 Develop an HR service delivery model that emphasizes the employee journey, continuously identifying moments that matter (MTM) to employees to prioritize enhancements to how HR processes, practices, and systems create value.
-Similarly, consider the creation of “Super COEs” who own (and have the necessary resources) to both design and implement by expanding and embedding them with global project management and change management teams.
+Similarly, consider creating “Super COEs” that own (and have the necessary resources) to both design and implement, by expanding and embedding them within global project management and change management teams.

 8. Leverage “digital workers” and intelligent workflows to streamline HRSS operations